Clatters/Sibilla/Official firmwares/README.md

 - Download the desired firmware;
 - Open the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/);
 - Connect Sibilla to your computer via USB;
 - Hold the BOOT button down on the back of the module, and then press and release the RESET button.
-Sibilla's center white LED should now be on;
+Release the BOOT button and Sibilla's center white LED will be on;
-- On the Daisy Web Programmer page, click the Connect button on the top of the page and then click "DFU in FS mode";
+- On the Daisy Web Programmer page, click the Connect button on the top of the page and then click "DFU in FS mode" on the pop-up window;
 - Select "patch_sm" as desired platform;
 - Click "Choose File" and select the downloaded .bin file;
 - Click "Program" and wait for the progress bar to finish;